Device-independent secure correlations in sequential quantum scenarios: Introduction

 \section{Introduction}

 The development of device-independent quantum information protocols is particularly appealing for security applications.
-The core idea behind this approach is to perform quantum information tasks and ensure their secure implementation based solely on observed data.
-Rather than relying on assumptions about the inner workings of the devices, security in this paradigm stems from the assumption that quantum mechanics can describes the correlations observed between two spatially separated users \cite{scarani2012device,Supic2020, Zapatero2023,Primaatmaja2023securityofdevice}.
+The core idea behind this approach is to perform quantum information tasks and ensure their secure implementation based on observed data.
+Rather than relying on assumptions about the inner workings of the devices, security in this paradigm stems from the assumption that quantum mechanics can describe the correlations observed between two spatially separated users \cite{scarani2012device,Supic2020, Zapatero2023,Primaatmaja2023securityofdevice}.
 By removing the need for full experimental device characterization, device-independent protocols not only strengthen security but can also simplify its certification in practical implementations.

-Device-independent protocols rely on quantum nonlocality \cite{Brunner2014, Christensen2015,Goh_2018, Acin2012}, i.e., the fact that quantum correlations cannot be explained by any local hidden variables model.
+Device-independent protocols rely on quantum nonlocality \cite{Brunner2014, Christensen2015,Goh_2018, Acin2012, Miller_2017}, i.e., the fact that quantum correlations cannot be explained by any local hidden variables model.
 This is achieved by violating a Bell inequality, and since Bell inequalities are linear functions of only the observed correlations, this certification is possible in a device-independent setting.
 Crucially, such certification requires the shared quantum system to be in an entangled state, as entanglement is necessary for nonlocal correlations to arise \cite{Brunner2014}.
 However, entanglement is a delicate resource \cite{HorodeckiEntanglementRev}: creating and maintaining high-quality entangled states is technically demanding.
-Additionally, entanglement is completely lost when observers use projective measurements, which is the default choice in most current device-independent protocols.
+Additionally, entanglement is completely lost\footnote{In some common implementations, not only the entanglement but the physical state itself is lost during measurement, for example, in photonic realizations where photons are absorbed to measure their properties.
+We discuss this aspect further in the Conclusions.} when observers use rank-one projective measurements, which is the default choice in most current device-independent protocols.

 Non-projective measurements offer a way to circumvent this last fundamental limitation.
 These measurements allow the entanglement to be preserved in the post-measurement state \cite{Silva2015,Foletto2020}, and this feature can be leveraged for sequential measurement schemes with the aim of improving the performances of quantum protocols.
 For example, sequential measurements can be exploited in quantum networks for sharing nonlocality \cite{Zhang2023}, or utilized for randomness generation, enhancing the number of random bits produced in each round \cite{Curchod2017, Foletto2021, Padovan2024}.
 However, to date, the literature lacks simple sequential schemes proved to be robust against noise, or a systematic way of constructing sequential protocols.